11 Green Room Ideas That Will Always Feel Fresh, No Matter the Season or Space

 (Image credit: Pablo Veiga.
 Design: Carter Williamson)

 Paint aside, another way to introduce green room ideas is by using colored tiles in your bathroom.
-Not only does this bathroom color ideas add a dose of sophistication, but they can also enhance the spaces practicality, as they'll disguise wear and tear for longer.
+Not only do these bathroom color ideas add a dose of sophistication, but they can also enhance the space's practicality, as they'll disguise wear and tear for longer.
 Plus wall tiles protect a wet space from water damage, and make it easier to clean.

 Green tiles can also give your bathroom an almost 'outdoor' feel, which can be further enhanced by incorporating specific plants for bathrooms.
 They also complement a range of different textures, colors, and surfaces, as seen in this bathroom above by Carter Williamson where a red marble sink and painted burgundy vanity pop against the green backdrop.